 - More cash flow when I pay off a loan: I have almost four hundred dollars a month more in cash flow because I don’t have to make payments on the loan anymore!

 - I have one less mortgage in my name: Most banks will not finance investors with more than four mortgages in their name.
 The less mortgages I have the better, because I can buy more rental properties.
 Even though I have a portfolio lender who will loan on as many properties as I want right now; I don’t know if they will do that forever.

 - With this house paid off I can get a line of credit easier: Even though I paid off this home, I can still leverage it by getting a line of credit.
 The great thing about a line of credit is I don’t have to take out all the money at once like I do with a refinance.
-I can let the line sit their unused until I need more money for down payments or to buy a fix and flip.
+I can let the line sit there unused until I need more money for down payments or to buy a fix and flip.

 - With a mortgage paid off I can pay off another house faster: I can use my cash flow to pay off another rental property.
 I will use the same cash flow I used to pay off rental property number 1 to pay off another rental property!
 I think I will pay off rental property number 4 next because it is actually the next ARM that will adjust the soonest since I refinanced rental property number 2 and rental property number 3.